-Yes.
+Revised: 9/23/2013 Page 8 Yes.
 As long as the voter registration card is received and processed by the Department of Elections on or before submission of the initiative petition, the petition signature is valid.
 (CAEC § 2102 (b)) The Department recommends that the circulator keep a small supply of voter registration cards on hand to register anyone who wishes to sign the petition.
 If the completed voter registration cards are turned in before the petitions are submitted, please advise the Department that voter registration cards are from voters who have signed a petition so that the information will be entered into the database immediately.
 NOTE: The proponent is responsible for training his/her circulators on proper registration steps.
-(Refer to Proponent Guidelines to Registration Drives on Page .)
+(Refer to Proponent Guidelines to Registration Drives on page 10)